Growth & Care

 Patriot Blueberry is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent blue berries from early to mid summer.
 It features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The glossy oval leaves turn an outstanding scarlet in the fall.
 The smooth brick red bark adds an interesting dimension to the landscape.

 This plant is primarily grown as an ornamental, but it's also valued for its edible qualities.
 The round sweet fruit is most often used in the following ways: